-One key activity of the AIC, on behalf of the Taskforce, is to host an annual consumer fraud survey to obtain a snapshot of the public’s exposure to consumer scams and fraud, collect and analyse this information to improve the prevention, detection, investigation and prosecution of scams.
+One key activity of the AIC, on behalf of the Taskforce, is to host an annual consumer fraud survey to obtain a snapshot of the public’s exposure to consumer fraud, collect and analyse this information to improve the prevention, detection, investigation and prosecution of consumer fraud.

-If you would like to report a scam, discuss your participation or speak to someone about your experiences, the please call the Australian Competition and Consumer Commission’s SCAMwatch hotline on 1300 795 995 (for TTY services call 1300 303 609) or visit www.scamwatch.gov.au
+If you would like to report receiving a fraudulent invitation or believe you may be a victim of consumer fraud, discuss your participation or speak to someone about your experiences, the please call the Australian Competition and Consumer Commission’s SCAMwatch hotline on 1300 795 995 (for TTY services call 1300 303 609) or visit www.scamwatch.gov.au

 The Australian Bureau of Statistics (ABS) (2012: np) defined a scam as “a fraudulent invitation, request notification or offer designed to obtain someone’s personal information or money or otherwise obtain a financial benefit by deceptive means”.
-While the terms fraud and scam are often used interchangeably, scams are generally considered to be a fraud category, with fraud referring to matters involving dishonesty and deception (Hutchings & Lindley 2012).
-There are a range of consumer fraud activities that may be classified as scams.
+While the terms fraud and scam are often used interchangeably, scams are generally considered to be a fraud category, with fraud referring to matters involving dishonesty and deception.
+The term consumer fraud is used in the survey to describe the fraudulent invitations that may be received.

 Extent of consumer fraud in Australia

 The ABS (2012) estimated that a total of 1.2 million Australians aged 15 years and over were a victim of at least one incident of personal fraud in the 12 months prior to interview in 2010-11.
 This equates to a national victimisation rate for personal fraud of 6.7% of the population aged 15 years and over.
 This is an increase from the 806,000 victims of personal fraud in 2007 (5.0%).
 Australians lost $1.4 billion in 2010-11 due to personal fraud.
-Three in five victims of personal fraud (60% or 713,600 persons) lost money, an average of $2,000 per victim who incurred a financial loss (ABS 2012).
+Three in five victims of personal fraud lost money with an average of $2,000 per victim (ABS 2012).

-Results from the 2011 ACFT survey found that 94% of participants had received at least one scam in the previous 12 months, and of those that had received a scam invitation the most common type of scam received were lottery scams, however although dating and social networking scams were the least common scam invitations received they were the scam type to most likely to result in a financial loss (Hutchings & Lindley 2012).
+Results from the 2012 ACFT survey found that 95% of participants had received at least one fraudulent invitation in the previous 12 months, and of those that had received an invitation the most common type received related to lottery frauds.
+The fraud-type that resulted in the greatest number of respondents suffering a financial loss involved fraudulent computer support centre assistance in which bogus advice is given on how to deal with computer problems.
+Dating and social networking consumer frauds were the least common invitations received, but they were the fraud type most likely to result in a financial loss (Jorna & Hutchings 2013).

 Australian Bureau of Statistics 2012, Personal Fraud 2010-2011, Cat 4528.0, Canberra: Australian Bureau of Statistics. http://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/4528.0Main+Features12010-2011?OpenDocument